Skip to main content

 Sportsmanship & Conduct

-• All players, coaches, and fans must conduct themselves in a sportsmanlike manner
+• All players, coaches, and fans must conduct themselves in a sportsmanlike manner.

 • Ejection Policy:

-• Second ejection: Remainder of tournament suspension
+• Second player or coach ejection: remainder of tournament suspension.

-• No alcohol permitted within the complex
+• No alcohol is permitted within the complex.